-RSNA: Breast CA risk estimates up from repeated prior CT useNovember 27th, 2012 in Cancer /
+RSNA: Breast CA risk estimates up from repeated prior CT useNovember 27, 2012 in Medicine & Health / Cancer

 (HealthDay)—The impact of different screening modalities on cancer risk has been quantified in two studies presented at the annual meeting of the Radiological Society of North America, held from Nov.
 25 to 30 in Chicago.